 Raw Fruits and Vegetables for Diabetic Seniors

 Raw fruits and vegetables are better than cooked ones, and cooked types are better than frozen and steamed ones.
 Furthermore, eating fruits with the skin gradually increases blood sugar.
 Interestingly, most of the vitamins and minerals are in the layers close to the skin of fruits, so eat fruits with the skin, and avoid eating very sweet fruits such as bananas, figs, melons and grapes, and mangoes.

 Try not to eat more than three eggs a week, but it is okay to eat egg whites as long as they are fully cooked.

 Seniors should avoid excess fat because too much fat accelerates seniors’ aging process toward diabetes.
 Furthermore, saturated fats negatively influence the ability of insulin to affect glucose metabolism.
 Therefore, you are advised to separate the visible fats of meat and chicken skin.
 Below is the list of foods seniors with diabetes should avoid:

 The most dangerous food for diabetes is white rice, as it is used as a food in many countries.
 According to diabetes studies, people with diabetes should not consume white rice more than allowed.

 It is due to its high carbohydrate content, and it has also been proven that consuming white rice can increase the risk of type 2 diabetes.
-Therefore, people with diabetes should avoid anything that is fried and made with white flour.
+Therefore, it is best if people with diabetes avoid anything that is fried and made with white flour.

-The worst breakfast for diabetics is to eat breakfast cereals.
-Most cereals are also highly processed and contain more carbohydrates than they seem.
-Hence, seniors with diabetes are advised to choose low-carbohydrate cereals or to avoid using them.
+The worst breakfast for people with diabetes would be breakfast cereals.
+Most cereals are highly processed and contain more carbohydrates than they seem.
+Hence, seniors with diabetes are advised to choose low-carbohydrate cereals or avoid using them.

 Tomato Sause & Ketchup